Spontaneous Phase Separation of Ternary Fluid Mixtures: Equal Surface Tension Case

 For types II and III of ternary phase separation, the pathways consist of two stages, in contrast to only one stage for type I above.
 Fig. \ref{Separation_Pathways}(d-f) illustrate type II where primary and secondary bulk separation (spinodal decomposition) occur consecutively.
 This most commonly leads to what we term the worm morphology, where there is a chain of alternating fluid domains.
 During the primary spinodal (panel e), two components (e.g. without any loss of generality, $C_1$ and $C_2$) remain mixed and together they separate out from the third (e.g. $C_3$) component.
 During the secondary bulk phase separation (panel f), the two initially mixed components undergo another spinodal decomposition.

 An example of type III of ternary phase separation is shown in Fig. \ref{Separation_Pathways}(g-i).
-Despite being the most occurring pathway (see phase diagrams in the following sections), surprisingly it has not been systematically described.
-Indeed, unlike for the binary phase separation where spinodal decomposition is the sole driving mechanism for spontaneous phase separation, in ternary fluid case, we have an alternative mechanism.
+As we will show in the phase diagrams in the following sections, this is the most occuring pathway.
+Unlike for the binary phase separation where spinodal decomposition is the sole driving mechanism for spontaneous phase separation, in ternary fluid case, we have an alternative mechanism.
 Here, the primary spinodal is followed by the enrichment of the minority component at the interface (panel h).
 When there is sufficient third component at the interface, this component eventually becomes unstable and form small droplets at the fluid-fluid interface (panel i).
 This type of ternary phase separation typically gives rise to patchy droplet morphology.

 Finally, for type IV, as in Fig. \ref{Separation_Pathways}(j-l), when there is insufficient minor component at the interface, the phase separation pathway is akin to the binary fluid case.
 Here, the smallest minority component is never fully phase separates but it is typically concentrated at the interface between the two more major components.